eeexuanlyx/pocket-recipes/README.md

 ## Running The Application

-In your terminal, run `npm start`.
+In your terminal, run `npm run dev`.

 Begin searching for recipes!
 Each favourited recipe will be stored in your Airtable workspace table.
 In the app under favourites tab, you may view / remove your favourites.